 For insulation, itโs also a good idea to make sure your down is Responsible Down Standard (RDS) or Global Traceable Down Standard (GTDS) certified.
 This means that the plumage is coming from a reputable source with high standards for animal welfare and a transparent production process.

-Mittens for kids will be one of the more affordable items you buy and will typically range from $20-$60.
-The Columbia Cloudcap Fleece Gloves at $25 are on the affordable end of the spectrum since they offer a lot of warmth but no weather resistance.
+Mittens for kids will be one of the more affordable items you buy and will typically range from $20 to $60.

-Moving in the other direction, the Gordini Easy-On Mittens ($30) are more expensive but offer higher warmth and all-around weatherproofing.
+The Reima Ote Waterproof Mittens ($40) are in the middle of the price range but offer higher warmth and all-around weatherproofing.
 The Hestra Junior Tracker Gloves ($50) are the priciest in this buyerโs guide.
 While they arenโt waterproof (by design), they do have high-quality craftsmanship and premium materials that add to the cost.

-Midlayers look very different from kid to kid and brand to brand, and the cost is commensurate ranging from $50 to $120.
-On the more affordable end are the Columbia Rugged Ridge Half-Zip Sherpa Pullover and the Chasing Windmills Merino Fleece Sweatshirt, each at $60.
-The Rugged Ridge is fully synthetic but offers more warmth while the Chasing Windmills is made from sustainable materials.
+Midlayers look very different from kid to kid and brand to brand, and the cost is commensurate, ranging from $50 to $120.
+On the more affordable end is the Chasing Windmills Merino Fleece Sweatshirt, at $60 for Merino materials.

 Outer layers like snow pants, ski jackets, and snowsuits will be the most expensive item you buy since they offer warmth and all-around weather protection.
 For ski jackets and snow pants, the price range is vast: $80-250.
 The Oaki Rain/Trail Suit ($69) is the most affordable outer layer in our guide.
 While it offers complete waterproofing, it does not have any insulation.

-The Columbia Powder Turner Suspender Ski Pants ($90) and the Obermeyer Snoverall Bibs ($100) are next on the list.
-Like the Oaki, they both offer solid waterproofing but these also have a decent amount of insulation to keep kids warm, too.
+The Obermeyer Snoverall Bibs ($100) are next on the list.
+Like the Oaki, they offer solid waterproofing but also have a decent amount of insulation to keep kids warm, too.
 The Patagonia Baby Reversible Tribbles Hoody is at a similar price point ($109).
 While it also has waterproofing and insulation, youโll also get a host of recycled materials.

-Finally, the Reima Stavanger Snowsuit ($195) and the WeeDo Ohdeer Deer Snowsuit ($282) sit on the highest end of the spectrum.
-Both of these are full snowsuits, so youโre getting both a jacket and snow pants with waterproofing and tons of insulation.
+Finally, the Reima Stavanger Snowsuit ($195) sits on the highest end of the spectrum.
+This is a full snowsuit, so youโre getting both a jacket and snow pants with waterproofing and tons of insulation.
 Beyond that, youโre also getting a lot of attention to detail with kid-specific features that no other brand has.
 If you and your child spend a lot of time outside, the added cost may be worth it.

 There isnโt a single brand that is categorized as the โbestโ brands for kidsโ ski clothing.